beerjs/meta/README.md

 - @cramforce, jsconfeu
 - @jden, random internet citizen

-The best way to get in touch with one of us is through the issues on this repo.
+The best way to get in touch with one of us is through the issues on this repo. @jden can also be reached by email, jason@denizac.org

 cheers & beers :beers: